Ranked Choice Voting And Condorcet Failure in the Alaska 2022 Special Election: How Might Other Voting Systems Compare?: Possible election outcomes with STAR Voting

 \item {\bf How Peltola could win:} Even if all voters gave their second-choice candidate the minimum of 1 star, Peltola would receive the highest score in the first round but would still lose the runoff to Begich.
 Peltola's only path to win the election would be for most of Begich's second-place voters to give him only 1 star and for a significant fraction of Palin's second-place voters to give her 3 or 4 stars, thereby allowing Palin to defeat Begich in the score round and advance to the runoff, where Peltola would defeat Palin.

 \end{itemize}

 As the Condorcet loser, Palin could not win this election under any circumstances.

 Now, how likely are each of these scenarios?
 STAR Voting has an even more limited track record than Approval Voting in real-world political elections.
 As of this writing, it has only been used for some internal party elections in Oregon, although an effort is underway to introduce a 2024 ballot initiative to adopt STAR Voting statewide in Oregon.
-More information is available from the Equal Vote Coalition at {\tt https://www.equal.vote/}.
+(More information is available from the Equal Vote Coalition at {\tt https://www.equal.vote/}.)

 But even with the uncertainty about how voters might choose to vote in a STAR Voting election, it seems clear that Begich has a much stronger path to victory here than in an Approval Voting election.
-The only scenario in which Begich might lose would require a significant asymmetry in the way that voters with different preferences choose to score their second-place candidates, with many more Begich voters choosing to score Palin highly than the reverse, and essentially no Peltola voters choosing to score Begich highly.
+The only scenario in which Begich might lose would require a substantial asymmetry in the way that voters with different preferences choose to score their second-place candidates, with many more Begich voters choosing to score Palin highly than the reverse, and essentially no Peltola voters choosing to score Begich highly.
+While this is theoretically possible, it seems extremely unlikely; thus we conclude that Begich would almost certainly win the election.